Erin Becker

 Louisiana State University

-Matt is a first year graduate student at LSU, who finished his B.S. at Stockton College in New Jersey; studying benthic nutrient flux rates associated with submarine groundwater discharge in Spartina spp. marsh environments.
-Currently, Matt's interests focus on site fidelity and recruitment, specifically using stable isotope analysis to determine those relationships.
+Matt Kupchik is a first year graduate student at Louisiana State University.
+He earned his BS at Stockton College in New Jersey, studying benthic nutrient flux rates associated with submarine groundwater discharge in Spartina spp. marsh environments.
+Currently, his interests focus on site fidelity and recruitment, specifically using stable isotope analysis to determine those relationships.
 Aside from benthic communities, other interests include fisheries and numerical modeling.
-He also enjoys swimming, riding waves and just generally playing in the ocean.

 Graduate Student

-Stephanie Lessard-Pilon is currently working on her PhD at the Pennsylvania State University after completing her BS in biology at Cornell University in 2005.
-She has previously worked on nutrient recycling by invertebrates in temperate streams and is interested in invertebrate community ecology.
-She is now working on a project using photomosaics to describe communities associated with the deep sea hard coral Lophelia pertusa.
+Stephanie Lessard-Pilon is currently working on her PhD at Penn State University, having completed her BS in biology at Cornell University in 2005.
+She previously worked on nutrient recycling by invertebrates in temperate streams and is interested in invertebrate community ecology.
+She is now working on a project using photomosaics to describe communities associated with the deep-sea hard coral Lophelia pertusa.

 Professor of Environmental Science